Introduction

 Let's see how these two types of unlike fractions are compared.

-1. Unlike fractions with same numerator
+1. Unlike fractions same numerator

 To compare unlike fractions with same numerator, denominator of each fraction is compared.